red16124724/Acer-P-Helper/README.md

 2. Set **Startup type** to `Disabled`
 3. Click **Stop** if it's running
 4. Click **OK**

-> **Note:** Do not disable 'Acer system monitor' service.
-The app will work if disabled but you won't get accurate readings of temperature and fan speed(rpm)

 ### Step 2 — Disable PredatorSense from Startup

 1. Press `Ctrl + Shift + Esc` to open Task Manager